XinyueM/SourceDATA-Code/README.md

 Second, function "keepallmetabmaintainsteadystate" keeps simulating the steadystate cells for the number of hours you set.
 The output of this function is mainly used for plotting the auto and cross correlation functions of protein, metabolite, and growth.

-Finally, function "mxcontkill", simulates the actual fermentation scenario with limited glucose.
+Finally, function "mxcontkilling", simulates the actual fermentation scenario with limited glucose.
 The output of this function is further used to calculate titer, yield, and productivity.

 Step 3: Open file "Simulation Script.nb";